Text by Miguel Isaza

 Also, as critical devices for thinking about humanist and geological events, such as the cosmotechnics of sonic matter, the poetics of everyday listening, geological sonority and the terraforming of the soundscape, the capabilities of audio processing to redesign and deepen space, the speculative dimension of composition, the importance of field recording as a strategy of subversion and intimacy beyond mere documentation, the critical possibility of sound, its political dimension, its spiritual relevance.

-And not only all these mentioned above, as the exhibition in Medellín reflected on many other layers, in particular in the pedagogical perspective and in the way we collectively rethink our collective or individual processes.
+And not only all these mentioned above, as the exhibition in Medellín reflected on many other layers, particularly in the pedagogical perspective and in the way we collectively rethink our collective or individual processes.
 The audience’s reception demonstrated the need many of us felt to stop and think about events as profound as lockdowns and the pandemic, per se, along with a marked parallel interest in activating the senses, closing our eyes and opening ourselves to an acousmatic consciousness as a way to relating to reality in another way.